FlipsideCrypto/sdk/README.md

 <br>
 <br>

-GM frens, you've found yourself at the Flipside Crypto Velocity SDK repository.
+GM frens, you've found yourself at the FlipsideCrypto SDK repository.
 <br>
 <br>
-We're making all the query awesomeness found at [FlipsideCrypto's Velocity product](https://app.flipsidecrypto.com) programmatically accessible.
-Any data found in [Velocity](https://app.flipsidecrypto.com) you can query with our suite of SDKs.
+We're making all the query awesomeness found at [Flipside's Query product](https://app.flipsidecrypto.com) programmatically accessible.
+Any data found at [Flipside](https://app.flipsidecrypto.com) you can query with our suite of SDKs.
 <br>
 <br>
 Data Where You Want It 🥳